When Your Cat Won’t Use the Litter Box

-Often, cat owners have tried everything when their cat will not use the litter box before they are weaned, however, on occasion, even felines with impeccable toileting habits may, for no obvious reason, stop using the litter box.
+Often, cat owners have tried everything when their cat will not use the litter box – or at least felt like they have.
+Even felines with impeccable toileting habits may, for no obvious reason, stop using the litter box.
 A number of reasons can spark this unwelcome behavior, including:

-- Has a new cat moved to the neighborhood?
+- Stress.
+Has a new cat moved to the neighborhood?
 Is there a new baby in the house?
 Cats are emotionally sensitive to their environment and any change can add stress.
 Spend some quality time with him and try to normalize his routine.

 You may have heard or seen the suggestion to confine your cat in a small space such as a bathroom or dog crate and “re-train” him to use the litter box.
 Unfortunately, this is rarely effective.
 Your cat probably did not simply forget that he was supposed to use his box.

 As discussed earlier, litter box usage is innate and instinctive.
 If your cat won’t use the litter box, there is a reason.
 Simply confining him and not giving him another choice doesn’t address the underlying reason behind his behavior.
 Your cat will likely continue to have litter box accidents as soon as you let him back out.
 Confinement can also cause your cat unnecessary stress and frustration and lead to other problems.